What has changed

 Goods subject to higher tariffs

-- All steel and aluminium imports to the US are subject to a 25 per cent tariff.
-This includes certain derivative products that have steel and aluminium content.
-These tariffs have been imposed under Section 232 of the Trade Expansion Act 1962 due to their impact on US national security.
+- Australian steel and aluminium imports to the US are subject to a 50 per cent tariff.
+The tariff includes certain derivative products that have steel and aluminium content.
+These tariffs have been imposed under Section 232 of the Trade Expansion Act 1962 on US national security grounds.

 - Automobiles, light trucks and certain automotive parts are subject to a 25 per cent tariff.
 These tariffs are also imposed under Section 232 of the Trade Expansion Act 1962.